jacklavelle286/ebs-encryption/README.md

 # Prerequisites

-1. Upload the 5 code files to an S3 bucket within a delegated administrator account / the master payer account and give it the following bucket policy:
+1. Upload the 5 code files to an S3 bucket within a delegated administrator account / the master payer account and give it a bucket policy which allows it to be access by lambda functions across your org / accounts you want to specify.
+See bucket-policy.json as an example.

-- Add in your organization id and your bucket name in the corresponding places above.
-This will ensure that each stack will be able to use the exact same code regardless of which account it is deployed in - ensuring consistency.
+- Add in your organization id and your bucket name in the corresponding places.
+This will ensure that each stack will be able to use the exact same code regardless of which account it is deployed in, ensuring consistency.

 2. Tag a maximum of 20 EC2 instances which you intend to encrypt with any of the following tags: